Newbeeer/Poisson_flow/README.md

-*Acknowledgement:* Our implementation heavily relies on the repo https://github.com/yang-song/score_sde_pytorch.
+*Acknowledgement:* Our implementation relies on the repo https://github.com/yang-song/score_sde_pytorch.

 ## Dependencies